LAB DIRECTOR

 EMMA DONALDSON

 Emma was born and raised in Katy, Texas.
-She is currently a freshman pursuing a Bachelor of Arts in Psychology and a Bachelor of Arts in Human Resources.
-She is also considering pursuing a minor in ‘Ōlelo Hawaiʻi (Hawaiian Language).
+She is currently a senior pursuing a Bachelor of Arts in Psychology and a minor in Business Administration.
 She is intrigued by the impact of perception in everyday life and the implementation of improvement plans for workplace environments.
 Understanding the damaging outcomes due to social perceptions has always been essential to Emma, and she strives to create a comfortable environment anywhere she goes!
-Emma enjoys pokē bowls, the breeze in Hawai’i, the company of any dog, and spending time with her loved ones.
+Emma enjoys the breeze in Hawai’i, the company of her cat, and spending time with her loved ones.

 FORMER GRADUATE/ POSTDOCTORAL STUDENTS